-Abner Kneeland landed in court after declaring his beliefs in 1833: “I am not an Atheist, but a Pantheist; that is, instead of believing there is no God, I believe that in the abstract, all is God; . . . the whole duty of man consists in living as long as he can, and in promoting as much happiness as he can while he lives.”
+Abner Kneeland landed in court after declaring his beliefs in 1833.
+“I am not an Atheist, but a Pantheist; that is, instead of believing there is no God, I believe that in the abstract, all is God,” he said. “[T]he whole duty of man consists in living as long as he can, and in promoting as much happiness as he can while he lives.”

-For that, he was prosecuted five times for blasphemy.
+For that, he faced prosecution five times for blasphemy.
 His first three trials ended in hung juries.

-Abner Kneeland used three arguments to defend himself: first, that he never denied the existence of God, he just denied the existence of a God; second, the law violated the Massachusetts’ Constitution’s guarantee of freedom of religion; third, the law violated the guarantee of freedom of the press.
+Abner Kneeland used three arguments to defend himself: first, that he never denied the existence of God, he just denied the existence of a god.
+Second, the law violated the Massachusetts’ Constitution’s guarantee of freedom of religion.
+And third, the law violated the guarantee of freedom of the press.

-The Supreme Judicial Court was unimpressed, though it took two years for Chief Justice Lemuel Shaw to issue his decision.
+The arguments didn’t impress the Supreme Judicial Court, though it took two years for Chief Justice Lemuel Shaw to issue his decision.
 Shaw’s decision was criticized as one of the worst of the 2,200 he handed down during his career.
-In it, he argued Kneeland’s first point was invalid as he had blasphemed God with malicious intent.
-He defended Massachusetts’ blasphemy laws, and he concluded freedom of the press was not a ‘general license for scandal, calumny and falsehood.’
+In it, he argued Kneeland had blasphemed God with malicious intent.
+He defended Massachusetts’ blasphemy laws, and he concluded freedom of the press did not gibve a ‘general license for scandal, calumny and falsehood.’
 Unlimited freedom of the press would prevent authorities from punishing ‘all incitation to treason, assassination, and all other crimes however atrocious.’

-The London Investigator criticized the prosecution in 1857, calling Kneeland ‘a venerable, learned and strictly moral man sentenced and carried to jail for publishing his honest belief on matters of religion.’
+The London Investigator criticized the prosecution in 1857.
+It called Kneeland ‘a venerable, learned and strictly moral man sentenced and carried to jail for publishing his honest belief on matters of religion.’

 “Massachusetts, which is so much extolled as being superior to all other States, is probably the only State in the Union where the Christian bigotry that used to burn heretics at the stake is still suffered to disgrace the statute-book,” remarked the Investigator.
 The Windsor, Vt., Statesman opined, “that if Kneeland could not speak his mind the very cause for which the Pilgrims came was overthrown. ”